Differentiable Multi-Target Causal Bayesian Experimental Design: Experiments

 \subsection{Bivariate Setting}

-First, we demonstrate the method in a two nodes graph to qualitatively assess what the objective and the optimization method do.
-Since computing the posterior over graphs and parameters is intractable in the general case, as a first step to study how well we can optimize the EIG objectives, we assume a simple two-variable SCM.
-To compute the posterior we enumerate all the graphs of size two and parametrize the conditional distributions as Neural Network parametrised Gaussian distribution ($\mathcal{N}( X_i; \mu_\text{NN}(X_{\text{pa}(i)}), \sigma_\text{NN}(X_{\text{pa}(i)}))$).
+First, we demonstrate the method in a two variable setting to qualitatively assess the objective and the optimization method.
+Since computing the posterior over graphs and parameters is intractable in the general case, as a first step to study how well we can optimize the EIG objective, we assume a simple two-variable SCM.
+To compute the posterior we enumerate all DAGs with two nodes and parameterize the conditional distributions as neural network parameterized Gaussian distribution ($\mathcal{N}( X_i; \mu_\text{NN}(X_{\text{pa}(i)}), \sigma_\text{NN}(X_{\text{pa}(i)}))$).
 We compute the posterior over the parameters of the conditional distributions via Monte-Carlo dropout \cite{gal2016dropout}.
-We parametrize the intervention targets policy with Gumbel-Softmax and interventional states policy with a Gaussian distribution.
+We parameterize the intervention targets policy with Gumbel-Softmax and interventional states policy with a Gaussian distribution.
 The final policy consists of the logits of the Gumbel-Softmax and the sufficient statistics of the Gaussian distribution.
 We use Adam optimizer~\cite{kingma2014adam} to optimize the parameters of the policy.
 As we can see in Fig.\ref{fig:didactic-scenario}(B-C), the optimizer successfully concentrates the policy on the nodes and states that maximize the EIG objective.